viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 ## Windows Hello for Business

 Windows Hello for Business extends Windows Hello to work with an organization's Active Directory and Microsoft Entra ID accounts.
-It provides single sign-on access to work or school resources such as OneDrive for Business, work email, and other business apps.
+It provides single sign-on access to work or school resources such as OneDrive, work email, and other business apps.
 Windows Hello for Business also give IT admins the ability to manage PIN and other sign-in requirements for devices connecting to work or school resources.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**